nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 A brief explanation of how this works:

 After checking if the modules list is empty, a '`for`' loop is used to go through the list of `modules`.
+The `review` *String* attribute is printed through the getReview() function within the `Module` class.

 ### 4.07 Delete a Review